mozilla-ai/lumigator/.devcontainer/README.md

 you can develop right within the Docker container and have the application immediately reflect the changes via `CMD ["uvicorn", "backend.main:app", "--host", "0.0.0.0", "--port", "80",  "--reload"]`

-The main dockerfile is `Dockerfile.backend`, which ships the deployment code to the Ray cluster, and the application itself, which is bundled as a `pex` executable.
+The main dockerfile is `Dockerfile.backend`, which ships the deployment code to the Ray cluster via a mounted volume, and the application itself, which is shipped directly as a dir via Docker.

 In order to use the API-based vendor ground truth generation and evaluation, you'll need to pass the following environment variables for credentials:
 + `MISTRAL_API_KEY`